ohwellmylove/DjangoBlog/README.md

 This project is now deployed via linode on a linux VM using Apache The site can be reached at www.mowens.blog

+Only issue is that the password reset email muight be sent to the spam folder of the requested acount

 Blog application using Django
 Currently this application has a secure login/ logout feature Profile creation, update, and view